CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions Operations is informed of transfers that require access authorization modifications within five business days by the Project Manager, System Owner or Director of Human Resources.

-### PS-6: Access Agreements

-#### a

-##### LINCS

-All users of the LINCS system must read and accept access agreements upon every login.
-The access agreement can be found at https://courses.lincs.ed.gov/login/ a copy of which has been uploaded to CSAM as artifact: AccessAgreements.txt

-#### b

-##### LINCS

-The Access Agreements are reviewed at least annually or when a significant change occurs.

-#### c

-##### LINCS

-All individuals requiring access to the LINCS system are required to sign the Access Agreements before login is granted.
-When the Access Agreements are updated, the individual will be required to sign the new copy before regaining access.

-### PS-7: Third-Party Personnel Security

-#### a

-##### LINCS

-Personnel security requirements including security roles and responsibilities that apply to primary contracting organizations flow down to their subcontractors.

-#### b

-##### LINCS

-Personnel security policies and procedures that apply to primary contracting organizations flow down to their subcontractors.

-#### c

-##### LINCS

-All personnel security requirements are documented in PS-1 and other related Personnel Security controls.

-#### d

-##### LINCS

-For personnel transfers and terminations of third-party personnel, the procedures defined in employee termination (PS-4) and employee transfer (PS-5) flow down to subcontractors.

-#### e

-##### LINCS

-Compliance measures for assessing third-party personnel and/or contractors are determined on a case-by-case basis.
-Third-party personnel are monitored to ensure compliance with personnel security requirements.

 ### PS-8: Personnel Sanctions

-##### LINCS

-The disciplinary sanctions for personnel failing to comply with establish IT security policies and procedures are included in the Department’s HR policy.
-If an employee violates the Department’s information security policies and procedures, the employee may be subject to disciplinary action at the discretion of management.
-Actions may range from verbal or written warning, removal of system access for a specific period of time, reassignment to other duties, or termination, depending on the severity of the violation.
-Disciplinary sanctions are reported to the OCIO.

 #### a